Reading List Scholarships

 As well as helping individual students (the impact of which is measured in our survey), we hope to encourage a culture of 'micro-philanthropy', whereby private individuals who would not traditionally see themselves as 'philanthropists' are encouraged to do so, and a culture of philanthropic giving in the state-funded schools becomes even more widespread.
 We will measure this by the number of privately-funded scholarships we support.

-2) Other risks are minimal - we have minimal overheads and so the project can scale up or down as necessary with no risk of 'loss' of donations
+Risks are minimal - we have minimal overheads and so the project, in terms of the number of Scholarships we are able to fund, can scale up or down as necessary with no risk of 'loss' of donations.

-We provide feedback to donors on where - and which subject - the student they have supported is studying (within appropriate confidentiality limits).
+Where donors have provided contact details, we provide feedback on where - and which subject - the student they have supported is studying (within appropriate confidentiality limits).

-Amount Heading Description £2,500 Scholarships Awarding 10 Scholarships.
+Amount Heading Description £16,000 Scholarships Awarding an additional 64 Scholarships.

 Current Funding / Pledges